There are two ways we make decisions:

 Your decisions might be good either way.
-You might have good habitual decision-making proclivities and you might not be naturally moved by emotions such as jealousy, fear, frustration, and anger.
+You might have good habitual decision-making proclivities, not naturally moved by emotions such as jealousy, fear, frustration, and anger.

-Most of us, though, would admit that are decisions suffer if we make them willy-nilly out of blind habit or emotion.
+Most of us, though, would admit that our decisions suffer if we make them willy-nilly out of blind habit or emotion.

-Conversely, if we make them intentionally – through a filter of wisdom, logic, love, and discipline – that we fare much better.
+Conversely, when we make them intentionally – through a filter of wisdom, logic, love, and discipline – that we fare much better.

 I recommend this decision-making filter (a filter I’ve been working on and often fail to apply but believe to be a wonderful starting point).